felixgomez/gitlab-skyline/README.md

 # Your Gitlab's contributions in a 3D Skyline

-`gitlab-skyline` is a Python command to generate a skyline figure from Gitlab contributions like Github does at https://skyline.github.com/
+`gitlab-skyline` is a Python command to generate a skyline figure from Gitlab contributions as Github did at https://skyline.github.com/

 ```
-~ gitlab-skyline -h
-usage: gitlab-skyline [-h] username [year] [max_requests]
+~ usage: gitlab-skyline [-h] [--domain [DOMAIN]] [--max_requests [MAX_REQUESTS]] username [year]

 Create STL from Gitlab contributions

 positional arguments:
   username              Gitlab username (without @)
   year                  Year of contributions to fetch
-  max_requests  Max. simultaneous request to Gitlab.
-Don't mess with their server!

 optional arguments:
   -h, --help            show this help message and exit
+  --domain [DOMAIN]     GitlabEE/CE custom domain
+  --max_requests [MAX_REQUESTS]
+                        Max. simultaneous request to Gitlab.
+Don't mess with their server!

 Enjoy!